HebaNAS/IBM-Watson-Studio-Enablement/05-LoanApprovalSPSSModeler/README.md

 ![42](https://github.com/HebaNAS/IBM-Watson-Studio-Enablement/blob/master/05-LoanApprovalSPSSModeler/imgs/42.jpg?raw=true)
 <br></br>

-37. You can access it as we have seen in other demos through the Models panel in the main dashboard.
+37. You can access it in the Models panel in the main dashboard.
 ![43](https://github.com/HebaNAS/IBM-Watson-Studio-Enablement/blob/master/05-LoanApprovalSPSSModeler/imgs/43.jpg?raw=true)
 <br></br>

+You can easily iterate through these steps and do some tweaks in the configuration options of each step/node to achieve better accuracy.